 - Limiting access to personal information to only those employees who have a reasonable need to access this information in order to provide our products and services.
 Employees who misuse information are subject to disciplinary action, including termination;

-- Utilizing physical, technical and procedural safeguards to help protect your personal information; and
+- Utilizing physical, technical and procedural safeguards to help protect borrowers’ personal information; and

-- Using secure socket layer (SSL) encryption to help protect this information while it is in transit between our servers and others’ computers and hardware encryption devices with AES-256 encryption while it is being stored on our servers.
+- Using secure transport layer security (TLS) to help protect this information while it is in transit between our servers and others’ computers and hardware encryption devices.
+We use AES-256 encryption while it is being stored on our servers.

 Borrowers also have a role in protecting the security of their private information, including:

-Log out and close the browser: Open browsers invite snoops and trouble.
-Closing the browser at the end of a session erases any information it may have temporarily stored on your computer.
+- Log out and close the browser: Closing the browser at the end of a session erases any information it may have temporarily stored on your computer.